-It was a cold, rainy day in the Alps.
-The Italian sports fans who had flocked to the Tour to see their hero, Ottavio Bottecchia, had the pleasure of seeing their compatriot Bartolomeo Aymo be the first over both the Col de Vars and the Col d’Izoard as he rode to win the stage.
+It was a miserable day in the Alps: cold, rainy, muddy… The Italian sports fans who had flocked to the Tour to see their hero, Ottavio Bottecchia, had the pleasure of seeing their compatriot Bartolomeo Aymo be the first over both the Col de Vars and the Col d’Izoard as he rode to win the stage.